 Serial block-face scanning electron microscope (SBF-SEM) is an advanced 3-D nano-imaging equipment.
 Two different types of SBF-SEM are available; high-resolution and wide-area types.
-Resin-embedded biological specimens are trimmed by a diamond knife equipped inside the chamber, and the block-face images are acquired by scanning electron microscopy (SEM).
+Resin-embedded biological specimens are sliced by a diamond knife equipped inside the chamber, and the block-face images are acquired by scanning electron microscopy (SEM).
 3-D structures of the specimens are finally reconstructed from the acquired serial block-face images.
-3-D structures of large biological specimens like a brain tissue can be visualized at the nanometer resolution.
+3-D structures of large biological specimens like a brain tissue can be visualized at the resolution of several nanometers.